DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Navigation/Accordion/Descriptions/Navigation-Accordion-Overview.md

 * [ExpandMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxAccordion.ExpandMode) — Specifies how many items can be expanded at a given point in time.
 * [ExpandCollapseAction](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxAccordion.ExpandCollapseAction) — Specifies the action that expands or collapses the item.

+The Accordion component also supports [keyboard navigation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxAccordion#keyboard-navigation).
+Press the Tab key or Shift+Tab to focus the Accordion and use Arrow keys to navigate through items.